GabbeHags/aoc2021/README.md

 My attempt at Advent of Code 2021.

 ### My Goals
-* Do the tasks in Python.
+* Do the tasks in Python using only the standard library.
 * Try to do the task in Rust. (trying to learn rust)

 ### Private leaderboard